 Payment will be made based on actual expenditures and invoicing by the applicant.
 Invoices from any other entity (i.e. subcontractors) cannot be processed by the State.
 The request for payment must include a description of the work accomplished by major task, and estimate of the percent completion for individual tasks and the entire water activity in relation to the percentage of budget spent, identification of any major issues and proposed or implemented corrective actions.
-The last 5 percent of the entire water activity budget will be withheld until final project/water activity documentation is completed.
+The last 10 percent of the entire water activity budget will be withheld until final project/water activity documentation is completed.
 All products, data and information developed as a result of this grant must be provided to the CWCB in hard copy and electronic format as part of the project documentation.
 This information will in turn be made widely available to Basin Roundtables and the general public and help promote the development of a common technical platform.

-The above statements are true to the best of my knowledge: The above statements are true to the best of my knowledge: Chabinan Signature of Applicant: Rual Cvali, authority of D.C.
-Print Applicant's Name: Coeff Withors Print Applicant's Name: Geoff Withers Project Title: Perac Well Monitoring, Douglas County
+The above statements are true to the best of my knowledge:

+Signature of Applicant:

+Barry Gager

+Print Applicant's Name: Barry Gager, Chairman, Rural Water Authority of Douglas County

+Project Title: Rural Well Level Monitoring in Douglas County